RuslanMirov/OTP-Signsafe-Timelock-Vault/README.md

 ---

-## ⚠️ If You Overslept the 7-Day Window
+## ⚠️ If You Overslept the 7-Day Window => use private RPC

 If you missed the monitoring window and the attacker's `applyNewPassword` or `applyNewWLOwner` request has already matured — **do not submit your recovery tx through the public mempool**.
 The attacker is watching and will front-run any tx that exposes your password or triggers an ownership transfer.

+## ⚠️ Whitelisted addresses compromised => use privte RPC

+If you suspect one of your whitelisted addresses was also compromised, submit all recovery transactions through a private RPC (e.g. Flashbots Protect) to prevent front-running.

 **Use a private RPC instead:**